SORSE/sorse.github.io/_posts/blog/2021-01-18-embedding-a-jupyter-notebook.md

 Within the javascript of our own application we can then add an event listener for this message, much as we did within the Jupyter notebook js.
 Once it’s triggered we can use the API call to return the file contents, which now contain the latest changes, and this can be saved into our database.

-{% include image.html url="/assets/images/embedding-a-jupyter-notebook/MyApp-jupyter_save.png" description="Overview of the connections between our app and Jupyter when saving a file" %}
+{% include figure image_path="/assets/images/embedding-a-jupyter-notebook/MyApp-jupyter_save.png" alt="MyApp-jupyter_save.png" caption="Overview of the connections between our app and Jupyter when saving a file" %}

 Using these two postMessages we’ve therefore been able to link up the save buttons within our application to those within the Jupyter notebook and both now perform the same actions.